Search

 Without good vision, a kid’s ability to learn, play and socialize becomes more difficult.
 Untreated eye problems can worsen and lead to more serious problems which will affect the kid’s learning ability and personality while growing up.

-Paediatric Eye Care by A Kids Eye Specialist
+Paediatric Eye Care by VISTA's Kids Eye Specialist

 It is very important that kids receive proper eye care, since many vision problems begin at an early age.
 Without good vision, a kid’s ability to learn becomes more difficult.
 Untreated eye problems can worsen and lead to more serious problems which will affect the learning ability and personality while growing up.